clayheaton/doctor_rogue/design_briefing.md

 -----

 ### Combat Mechanics
 Facing is important to combat in Doctor Chick.
 If he is facing the enemy he is attacking, he will attack at 100% strength.
-If he has to first turn to face the opponent, his attack will lose strength, though it will be execute in the same turn.
-Doctor Chick's facing is determined by the last direction of movement.
-Each move consists of the ability to move on the map, to a different tile, and the ability to turn.
-The player does not have to execute the turn to complete the move.
+If he has to first turn to face the opponent, his attack will lose strength, though it will execute in the same turn.

 -----